ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 Where: :math:`DW_k` is the *Kth* disease sequelae that the simulant possesses.

-Once this overall disability weight is computed for each individual simulant, it is the disaggregated into its component parts once more to obtain cause-specific disability weights adjusted for comorbidity according to the following formula:
+Once this overall disability weight is computed for each individual simulant, it is then disaggregated into its component parts once more to obtain cause-specific disability weights adjusted for comorbidity according to the following formula: